 Are these properties good for family reunions?

 They were designed for exactly this.
 Every property has multiple common areas so the whole group can gather, but also enough bedrooms, bathrooms, and separate spaces for people to have privacy.
-The Bristol property (40 guests) and Arena #2 (24 guests with two separate living quarters) are especially popular for reunions.
+Arena #2 (24 guests with two separate living quarters) is especially popular for reunions where two families want their own space.
 Past guests have hosted everything from milestone birthdays and bachelor/bachelorette parties to corporate retreats and multi-family holiday gatherings.
+For groups larger than 24, we have additional Big Sky Barnhouse properties in Kentucky, Michigan, Illinois, Minnesota, Indiana, and Tennessee — including our 40-guest Bristol property in Illinois.

 What's there to do near the properties in winter?